wadvanced/aurora_ctx/guides/overview.md

 > **Tip**: Consider using [TypedEctoSchema](https://hexdocs.pm/typed_ecto_schema) to reduce boilerplate in your schema definitions and add compile-time type checking.

-Let's start with a typical Ecto schema definition that we'll use throughout the examples:
+Let's start with a typical Ecto schema definition that we'll use throughout this overview:

 ```elixir
 defmodule MyApp.Inventory.Product do